telefonicaid/thinking-cities/docs/index.md

 ## Management Portal

-FIWARE IoT Stack provides also a management portal for performing most of the FIWARE IoT Stack operations available at Management API and also at Device API, Data API and Data Processing API:
+FIWARE IoT Stack provides also a website for performing most of the FIWARE IoT Stack management operations available on APIs.
+These are the most relevant actions you can perform:

 - Creating new services and subservices
 - Creating new users